Ravi-Singh88/Face-Recognition-OpenCV-Facenet/README.md

 3. In each sub-folder add the image of the person.
 There is no need to crop images.
 However, make sure that each image has only the pic of one person
 4. Create a video folder
 5. Add the video on which you want to run the algorithm on - preferably an mp4 video
+6. Create an output folder.
+This will save the pickle files and the final output video.
-6. Make sure you have the relevant libraries of Opencv, imutils, pickle etc..
+7. Make sure you have the relevant libraries of Opencv, imutils, pickle etc..